keroviv86/Twitter-Thread-App/README.md

 ## Description
  Combines Twitter threads into long-form articles and provides a framework for social media interactions and donations to content creators.

-Basic Features:
+### Features:
+- use can sign-up and create a new account
+- user can login with a created and authorized account
+- user can logout
--user can enter a twitter tweet ID and a thread with all parent tweets will be generated -user can create new article threads
+- user can enter a twitter tweet ID and a thread with all parent tweets will be generated
+- user can create new article threads
--user can view their create threads
+- user can view their create threads
--user can comment on a thread
+- user can comment on a thread
--user can update/delete their own comment on a thread -user can delete threads created only by them
+- user can update/delete their own comment on a thread
+- user can delete threads created only by them
--user can subscribe to other users
+- user can subscribe to other users